Wolfgang Stolper: Biography

-From 1938 to 1943, Stolper was Assistant Professor of Economics at Swarthmore College, Swarthmore PA.
+From 1938 to 1943, Stolper was assistant professor of economics at Swarthmore College, Swarthmore PA.
 In 1945, he participated in the Strategic Bombing Survey (Europe).

 From 1949, Stolper was Professor of Economics at the University of Michigan, Ann Arbor.

 In 1941 Stolper together with Paul A. Samuelson proposed the Stolper–Samuelson theorem.

+In 1960, Stolper worked for Nigeria's development ministry.

 In 1986 Stolper was a co-founder of the International Joseph A. Schumpeter Society.